TheFlemoid/ESP-IDF-MPU6050/README.md

 &nbsp;

 Licensed under the permissive MIT License, these drivers can be copied, used, modified, and distributed openly (even for commercial work).
-Attribution and/or bug fixed upstreaming is appreciated, but is in no way mandatory.
+Attribution and/or upstreaming bug fixes is appreciated, but is in no way mandatory.

 ---